wangzhenj321/GitHub-Manual/Basic-commands-in-Git.md

 // -n flag means that git log will only show that number of commits
 $ git log -n {number}

+// Draw a text-based graphical representation of the commit history on the left hand side of the output.
+// This may cause extra lines to be printed in between commits, in order for the graph history to be drawn properly.
+$ git log --graph

+// Pretty-print the contents of the commit logs in a given format, where <format> can be one of oneline,
+// short, medium, full, fuller, email, raw, format:<string> and tformat:<string>.
+$ git log --pretty[=<format>]

+// Instead of showing the full 40-byte hexadecimal commit object name, show only a partial prefix.
+$ git log --abbrev-commit

+// This is a shorthand for "--pretty=oneline --abbrev-commit" used together.
+$ git log --oneline

+// Print out the ref names of any commits that are shown.
+// If short is specified, the ref name prefixes refs/heads/, refs/tags/ and refs/remotes/ will not be printed.
+// If full is specified, the full ref name (including prefix) will be printed.
+// The default option is short.
+$ git log --decorate[=short|full|no]
 ```

 #### status